 Skill in recognizing cultural diversity and communicating and interacting with persons from a variety of cultural backgrounds in a respectful and professional manner.

-Ability to work various schedules including days, evenings, midnight, weekends, and holidays.
+Ability to work various schedules including days, evenings, mid nights, weekends, and holidays.

 Ability to read and understand printing and cursive writing in the English language.